 Those numbers, combined with strong command, caused Arnett’s name to shoot up mock draft boards, sometimes as high as No. 15.
 He slipped slightly from that projection to No. 26, still becoming the first Hoosier drafted in the first round in 43 years.

-Another aid in Arnett’s draft stock, according to the pitcher himself, was his time spent with the IU men’s basketball team last fall, which he credited for making him a better athlete.
+Another aid in Arnett’s draft stock, he said, was his time spent with the IU men’s basketball team last fall, which he credited for making him a better athlete.

 However, conditioning was not the only thing Arnett got from his time spent sporting candy-striped pants.
-Arnett said Tom Crean went to bat for him come draft time.
+Arnett said IU basketball coach Tom Crean went to bat for him come draft time.

 “He knew a lot of people, including the GM there at the Brewers, and he put in his good word for me,” Arnett said.